CraigWoodcock/tech242-AWS-linux/Week 1/Day 5/AMI Automation/README.md

 ## How to Launch an AMI

 - Once created, we can create an image of the instance to speed up the process
-- We then launce a new instance from the AMi by running the following commnds:
+- We then launch a new instance from the AMi by running the following commnds:
      ```
       #!/bin/bash